Saffron’s potential allergic reaction

 Allergies are one of the illnesses that have increased on a worldwide scale over the past ten years, particularly in developed countries.
 It was expected that by the year 2020, over 50% of the population in westernized countries suffer from allergies.
-An allergic reaction can be caused by any form of contact with allergens, i.e. by ingestion (eating or drinking), inhalation (pollen, house mites, etc.), or direct contact.
+An allergic reaction can be caused by any form of contact with allergens, i.e. by ingestion (eating or drinking), inhalation (pollen, house mites, etc.) or direct contact.

-Spices are commonly used in cooking in order to add flavor, odor, and visual appeal to food.
+Spices are commonly used in cooking in order to add flavor, odor and visual appeal to food.
 They are usually made from seeds, bark, roots, fruits, or flowers of plants, and they are generally used as dried products with a brown, black or red color and a pungent smell.
 According to the United States Code of Federal Regulations, most spices are recognized as safe for human consumption, although spices considered toxic may provoke allergic reactions, ranging from mild and local to severe systemic.
-They can enter the body through inhalation or ingestion even after prolonged cooking, thus suggesting the existence of resistant allergens.
+They can enter the body through inhalation or by ingestion even after prolonged cooking, thus suggesting the existence of resistant allergens.

 Allergy to Saffron

 Saffron is a spice derived from the dry stigmas of the Crocus sativus flower.
 It is used in cooking as a seasoning and coloring agent and considered to be the most expensive spice in the world.